 Oh, how time flies.
-Believe it or not, but this week marks 20 years since Star Wars: Episode I - The Phantom Menace landed in cinemas, first releasing on May 19, 1999.
+Believe it or not, but it's been almost 23 years since Star Wars: Episode I - The Phantom Menace landed in cinemas, first releasing on May 19, 1999.

 It can't be underestimated quite how avidly anticipated the film was, being the first Star Wars movie released in sixteen years, since 1983's Return of the Jedi.